MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ## User experience in the mobile app

-When chat messaging is disabled, the **Chat** button is unavailable.
+When chat messaging is disabled, the user sees **Chat disabled by admin** in the Chat window.

 ![Mobile app screenshot showing Chat unavailable.](media/teams-policies-mobile-chat-unavailable.PNG "Mobile app screenshot showing Chat unavailable")